 Everyone loves a winner.
 If an investment is successful, most people naturally want to stick with it.
 But is that the best approach?

 It may sound counter intuitive, but it may be possible to have too much of a good thing.
 Over time, the performance of different investments can shift a portfolio’s intent — and its risk profile.
 It’s a phenomenon sometimes referred to as “risk creep,” and it happens when a portfolio has its risk profile shift over time.

 When deciding how to allocate investments, many start by taking into account their time horizon, risk tolerance, and specific goals.
 Next, individual investments are selected that pursue the overall objective.
 If all the investments selected had the same return, that balance — that allocation — would remain steady for a period of time.
-But if the investments have varying returns, over time the portfolio over time may bear little resemblance to its original allocation.
+But if the investments have varying returns, over time the portfolio may bear little resemblance to its original allocation.

 How Rebalancing Works